-I still remember my first Command Christmas party six years ago.
-The pressure I'd felt to wear the perfect dress for the Marine Corp Ball was absent.
+I still remember my first Command Christmas party years ago.
+The pressure I'd felt to wear the perfect dress for the Marine Corps Ball was absent.
 However, I still wanted to look great and represent my husband well.

 Plus, I love this holiday season and I tend to go overboard with everything: decorations, Christmas gifts, Christmas cards, etc. I wanted to make an impression, not be a walking Christmas disaster.